Banners vs. FlagsJUNE 8, 2020| SpeedPro

 You don’t necessarily have to choose.
 There are many scenarios in which both flags and banners can help you accomplish your marketing goals.
 General outdoor advertising, brand recognition efforts, and trade show displays are all areas in which doubling up on the materials can help gather more attention.
 While you might not want to put a stand-up banner next to a straight flag if you’re looking for variety, many designs work well together.

 Don’t be afraid to use both — they are different products, after all, and they often complement each other.
-People appreciate variety, as another study from the Sign Research Foundation tells us.
-Over 62% of people find that variety of signage within a business district is appealing and interesting.
-While they are separate products, flags and banners often look good side-by-side and offer some variety without losing cohesive design.
+People appreciate variety of signage within a business district finding it appealing and interesting.
+Flags and banners often look good side-by-side and offer some variety without losing cohesive design.

 SpeedPro Is Your Source for Flags and Banners